 There are tons of high-paying trade jobs that require minimal schooling and paid training so you get hands-on experience as you learn your job.
 This is the complete opposite of paying thousands on a bachelor's degree that doesn’t provide any sort of experience.

-If you have a trade in mind, the Occupational Outlook Handbook from the U.S. The Bureau of Labor Statistics is a great resource for looking up each trade, the requirements for it, and information on how to actually land the job.
+If you have a trade in mind, the Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics and Explore The Trades are great resources for looking up each trade, the requirements for it, and information on how to actually land the job.
+We also recently created an all-in-one skilled trades career guide with step-by-step guidance and tips to find the trade that's perfect for you (with our free Skilled Trades Career Quiz included)!

 For trades that require program completion with a certification, the handbook has links for which ones are accredited and are better to take.
 This way you’re not confused about how to proceed forward.
 You can also search job sites for any trade position to see what current trade jobs are requiring.